-Originally inhabited by the Darug and Darkinjung peoples for over 40,000 years there were up to 3,000 Aboriginal people living in the Hawkesbury area in 1788.
-Hawkesbury was discovered in 1789 by Governor Phillip and is the third oldest European settlement in Australia.
-The Hawkesbury contains the third oldest European settlement in Australia - Windsor (originally The Green Hills) which was established in 1794, and is one of five 'Macquarie Towns', four of which are located within the Hawkesbury.
+The Hawkesbury area was discovered by the European explorers in 1789, by Governor Phillip.
+It is the third oldest European settlement in Australia.
+Windsor (originally The Green Hills) which was established in 1794, is one of five 'Macquarie Towns', four of which are located within the Hawkesbury.
 Governor Macquarie had a profound influence on the development and landscapes of the Hawkesbury, which included naming the townships of Windsor, Richmond, Wilberforce and Pitt Town and the layout of their streets, cemeteries and town squares.